How Wages Determine Roth Catch-Up Contributions in 2026

 How Does This Apply to Multi-Entity or Controlled Group Employers?

-Single-entity employers will face operational changes.
-Multi-entity employers face structural ones.
+Single-entity employers experience operational changes.
+Multi-entity employers experience structural ones.

-Employees may receive compensation from more than one EIN.
-Organizations may operate as controlled groups, affiliated service groups, or looser multi-entity arrangements that still participate in a single plan.
-Payroll may be centralized, partially centralized, or fully fragmented across vendors.
+Employees may receive wages from multiple EINs.
+Organizations may function as controlled groups, affiliated service groups, or broader multi-entity structures participating in a single plan.

 Does Our 401(k) Plan Need Roth and Catch-Up Features to Stay Compliant?